 Progent's Consulting Services for Microsoft Technology

-project analysis and documentation, on-site and remote
+project analysis and documentation, on-site and off-site

-IT help and network diagnosis,
+IT help and network repair,

-Help Desk Call Center Services, comprehensive
+Help Desk Call Center Support, comprehensive

-security expertise, full-service
+security consulting, full-service

-outsourcing, Exchange hosting and management, and ProSight Virtual Hosting service.
+outsourcing, and ProSight Virtual Hosting.

 Find out more about Progent's Support for Microsoft Servers.